-It depends on the role but I have certainly observed that people who are successful at leading change in the for-purpose sector, need to have significant personal resilience, a sense of humour and the ability to move and swivel the goal posts as the world changes rapidly.
+It depends on the role of course but I have certainly observed that people who are successful at leading change in the for-purpose sector, need to have significant personal resilience, a sense of humour and the ability to move and swivel the goal posts as the world changes rapidly.

 What issues keep you awake at night?

 Needless to say – climate change would be the number one, swiftly followed by the migrant and refugee crisis.
-I see climate change as symptomatic of the larger sustainability problem of how we as humans use and treat our planet and the rest of the life on it.
+I see climate change as symptomatic of the larger sustainability problem of how we as humans use and treat the planet and the rest of the life on it.
 Since I started working in this sector, the conversation has evolved from ‘how can we save our planet’ to ‘how can we ensure the survival of our own species … quickly’.